...

 If it isn’t coming for another 90 minutes, follow the promenade – Numa-Meguri No Komichi (沼めぐりの小路) and stroll around Tsuta-Nana-Numa Ponds first.

-On the other hand, if the bus is coming soon, take the next service for the Suiren-Numa Pond (睡蓮沼) and then return to Tsuta Onsen later.
+On the other hand, if the bus is coming soon, take the next service to the Suiren-Numa Pond (睡蓮沼) and then return to Tsuta Onsen later.

 You can find more information about these ponds in our article on the Picturesque Ponds between Sukayu Onsen and Tsuta Onsen.